vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Calculating liquidity from commitment

-Committed Liquidity Providers are required to provide a multiple of their stake (supplied in the settlement currency of the market) in notional volume of orders within the range defined below.
+Committed Liquidity Providers are required to provide a multiple of their stake (supplied in the settlement currency of the market) in notional volume of orders within the range defined below on both sides of the order book.

 The multiple is controlled by a network parameter `market.liquidity.stakeToCcyVolume`: